 Hampi is a village in northern Karnataka state, India.
 It is located within the ruins of Vijayanagara, the former capital of the Karnataka Empire.
 The place is dotted with a large number of monuments belonging to the old city.
-The ruins are a UNESCO World Heritage Site, listed as the Group of Monuments at Hampi
+The ruins are a UNESCO World Heritage Site, listed in the Group of Monuments at Hampi.

 - Virupaksha Temple

 - Lotus Mahal

 - Pushkarini Tank